 38.3.1 A licensed plumber who fails to comply with a direction contained within a notice from the Board commits an offence.

-38.3.2 The penalty for contravention of the By-Law shall be as referred in By-Law 40(1) and in addition, a licensed plumber fails to comply with the requirements of this By-Law is liable to a further penalty of $200.00 per day, or part thereof, for every day that the offence continues.
+38.3.2 The penalty for contravention of the By-Law shall be as referred in By-Law 40(1) and in addition, a licensed plumber who fails to comply with the requirements of this By-Law is liable to a further penalty of $200.00 per day, or part thereof, for every day that the offence continues.
 The Board may also at its discretion: —

 * restrict the boundary water supply connection; or